Apprenticeship

 Eligibility and Recruitment and Selection

-To apply, you must check your eligibility against our person specification and submit an application through DfE Apply.
-Applications will open from December 2024 to early May, 2025.
+To apply, you must check your eligibility against our person specification and submit an application through DfE Apply

 The recruitment and selection process includes: